helloitsrufio/Salt-City-Grooming/README.md

     - [ ] Add a fully-fledged 'Services' page
     - [ ] Add a fully-fledged 'Reviews' page
     - [ ] Add a fully-fledged 'Contact' page

+## Contact
+If you have questions, concerns, suggestions, etc., feel free to email the developer, Ruth Reed, at [ruthreed.dev@gmail.com](mailto:ruthreed.dev@gmail.com).